1900 Paris World's Fair, the Petit-Palais' genesis

 50 millions visitors came during several months.
 You know what?

-Paris kept remains from this Exhibition, raised for the occasion: the Petit and Grand Palais, of course, but also Orsay and Lyon train station, Invalides and Alexandre-III bridge.
+Paris kept remains from this Exhibition, raised for the occasion: the Petit and Grand Palais, of course, but also Orsay and Lyon train station, Invalides and Alexander-III bridge.

 And of course, subway!
 A big novelty, at that time.
 A modern transport inaugurated in July 1900: thank you, mister Fulgence Bienvenue!

-The Breton inspector of the Civil Engineering just created the current line 1...
+The Breton inspector of the Civil Engineering had just created the current line 1...